-Every room has a built-in closet, desk and chair, dresser, and bed for each occupant and a room micro-fridge.
+Every standard occupancy room has a built-in closet, desk and chair, dresser, and extra long twin size bed for each occupant, and a room micro-fridge.
+Enhanced occupancy rooms include a third standard twin bed, and may have additional furniture.
 Each room also has cable tv and high speed internet hookups.
 Rooms measure roughly 18' x 12'.

 Built as a men’s dormitory in 1963, this was named for Hayden L.V.
 Anderson, an alumnus who taught at Gorham for many years, and went on the serve as Director of Professional Services for the Maine Department of Education.